 The Evolution of the Charity Run/Walk and the Road Ahead

-The flowers are blooming, birds are chirping, and Main Street is closed for another 5K.
-There was a time when running a marathon for charity was a novel idea, but as the popularity of running and walking has grown, they have become an increasingly important part of the nonprofit fundraising landscape.
+The flowers are blooming, birds are chirping, and Main Street is ready for another 5K.
+As the popularity of running and walking has grown, these activities have become an important part of nonprofit fundraising.
 And just as training methods for runners have changed, the area of run/walk fundraising has also evolved.

 A Short History of the American Charity Run/Walk

 1969: Church World Service organizes the CROP Hunger Walk in Bismarck, North Dakota, considered one of the first walks for charity in the US.